kewang/map-controller/README.md

 ### Move to my location

 You can use `MapController.moveToMyLocation(false)` to move your current location.
+Also you can use `MapController.animateToMyLocation(false)` to move smoothly.

 ### Show my location